 The Chief Risk Officer

 According to the Basel III framework, large banks, internationally active banks, and other financial firms, should have an independent senior executive with distinct responsibility for the risk management function and the institution's comprehensive risk management framework across the entire organisation.
 This executive is commonly referred to as the Chief Risk Officer (CRO).

-Whatever the title, at least in large banks, the role of the CRO should be distinct from other executive functions and business line responsibilities, and there generally should be no "dual hatting" (ie the chief operating officer, CFO, chief auditor or other senior management should not also serve as the CRO).
+Whatever the title, at least in large banks, the role of the CRO should be distinct from other executive functions and business line responsibilities, and there generally should be no "dual hatting" (ie the chief operating officer, CFO, chief auditor or other should not serve as the CRO).

 Formal reporting lines may vary across banks, but regardless of these reporting lines, the independence of the CRO is paramount.
 While the CRO may report to the CEO or other senior management, the CRO should also report and have direct access to the board and its risk committee without impediment.

 Also, the CRO should not have any management or financial responsibility in respect of any operational business lines or revenue-generating functions.

-Interaction between the CRO and the board should occur regularly and be documented adequately.
+Interaction between the CRO and the board should occur regularly, and should be documented adequately.

 Non-executive board members should have the right to meet regularly - in the absence of senior management - with the CRO.

 The CRO should have sufficient stature, authority and seniority within the organisation.
 This will typically be reflected in the ability of the CRO to influence decisions that affect the bank's exposure to risk.

 Beyond periodic reporting, the CRO should thus have the ability to engage with the board and other senior management on key risk issues and to access such information as the CRO deems necessary to form his or her judgment.
 Such interactions should not compromise the CRO's independence.